picasso/zukit/README.md

 ## Documentation

 The best way to learn a framework is to look at working examples of its use.
-This can be done in plugins that I have already adapted for the new framework: [Zu Contact](https://github.com/picasso/zu-contact) и [Zu Media](https://github.com/picasso/zumedia).
+This can be done in plugins that I have already adapted for the new framework: [Zu Contact](https://github.com/picasso/zu-contact), [Zu Media](https://github.com/picasso/zumedia) and [Zu Plus](https://github.com/picasso/zu-plus).

 Documentation is available on the [GitHub wiki](https://github.com/picasso/zukit/wiki).
 There I described the main points of working with the framework.